roberthangu/snn_object_recognition/README.md

 ## Installation ##

-**NOTE:** At the moment the network relies on a custom-built NEST implementation which adds a shared-weights synapse type.
+**NOTE:** At the moment the network relies on a NEST extension which adds a shared-weights synapse type.
 This mechanism greatly speeds up the computation, since weight changes to one synapse no longer need to be copied to all the others, but is read from a single shared table.

 In order to run the code, the user needs to install [NEST](http://nest-simulator.org/) with